loader image

 • In the case of a challenge to the appointment to be made before the arbitrator so appointed, that challenge must be made within a period of 15 days from becoming aware of the appointment.
 The only grounds for that challenge are the existence of circumstances giving rise to justifiable doubts as to the independence and impartiality of the arbitrator, or the arbitrator not possessing the qualifications required by the parties.

-Arbitrator options
+Arbitrator Options

 What are the options when choosing an arbitrator or arbitrators?